 Day 4: Free day or optional activities

 Today’s itinerary has been left open for you to relax and enjoy the relaxing silence of your surroundings.
 You may of course, wish to do something a little more exciting and if this is the case then there are a variety of additional activities which you can book locally such as guided cross country skiing, snowmobiling, snowshoeing or dog sledding.
 The choice is entirely yours.
+Alternatively you may choose to spend a night in a snow room at Torassieppi Winter Village.

 Day 5 and 6: Overnight husky safari and night in the wilderness